asamallab/Curvature-FCN-ASD/README.md

 ![network example](https://github.com/asamallab/Curvature-FCN-ASD/blob/main/readme_image.png)

 * For the analysis of functional connectivity networks (FCNs) of the human brain, we spatially and temporally preprocess fMRI scans from the ABIDE-I dataset, using the MATLAB based CONN toolbox.
-* ABIDE-I is a shared initiative by 17 individual imaging sites and compiles studies across the globe that provide raw structural and functional magnetic resonance images (MRI) subjects with _**autism spectrum disorders (ASD)**_ and _**age matched healthy controls (HC)**_.
+* ABIDE-I is a shared initiative by 17 individual imaging sites and compiles studies across the globe that provide raw structural and functional magnetic resonance images (MRI) of individuals with _**autism spectrum disorders (ASD)**_ and _**age matched typically developing controls (TD)**_.
 When we initiated our study, there were a total of 1112 subjects in ABIDE-I (539 ASD and 573 HC) out of which, we used 820 subjects (395 ASD and 425 HC) for our study.
 * The codes that were used in our study and analysis are available in the [CODES](https://github.com/asamallab/Curvature-FCN-ASD/tree/main/CODES) folder.